 Don’t drink tap water and don’t order drinks with ice

 It’s important not to drink the tap water in India since it contains several bacterias that we can’t handle.
 Tap water is actually one of the most common reasons why people get sick.
 A tip is also not to brush your teeth with tap water nor order drinks with ice to prevent food poisoning.

 I must say, the street food in India is amazingly delicious, so I won’t courage you to stay away from it completely.
 But, since there’s a big chance for you to get food poisoning at some of the finest restaurants around the country – imagine how big the chance is that you get it from a food stall.

-If you decide to eat street food in India, then eat vegetarian food and choose your food stall wisely.
+If you decide to eat street food in India, eat vegetarian food and choose your food wisely.

 Don’t eat fruits and veggies

 When traveling through India, it’s important to avoid uncooked fruits and veggies.
 The stalls and restaurants around India often rinse their raw materials in tap water – and like I mentioned before, tap water contains several bacteria.

 It can be pretty difficult not buying fruits from stalls throughout India since many juice drinks and fruits look so good.
 But for your own sake – don’t.
 Eating uncooked vegetables and fruit is one of the biggest reasons why people get stomach flu and food poisoning in India.